greenapes/tarsier/README.md

 }
 ```

-This syntax is obviously supported also in all other browsers.
+This syntax is supported also in all other browsers, so you don't need to duplicate the CSS.

 Available GA:TAGS
 -----------------